 Mass is celebrated each weekday during term (Monday to Friday) at 1.10pm Mass is celebrated on Sunday at 1pm and 9pm

 Everybody is welcome

 Holy Hour each Friday during term from 1.30 - 2.30pm

 Confessions: Wednesdays during term 8.15 - 8.45pm or by request.

 Take time for yourself and for God - no previous experience necessary!

-Each day, students visit the Chapel to light a candle or say a prayer.
+Each day, students and staff visit the Chapel to light a candle or say a prayer.

 Many years ago, one of the Chaplains left a large blank artbook near the altar of the College Chapel.
 He left no instructions or directions or suggestions on what this book was intended for.
 Over time, students began using this book to write to God, to write of their needs, their pain, their desires and their thanks.
 There have been many volumes of the book since that first one; each filled with stories of love and loss, of loneliness, friendship, success and faith.
 There are still no guidelines or rules.
 However, this book has become central to the life of the Chapel Community.